risan/http-client/README.md

 ### Custom Error Message from Response

-By default the error message in [`HttpError`](#httperror) is comming from the HTTP status text in the received response.
-If the received error response is in JSON, you may pass the `errorMessagePath` option to retrieve the error message from the response's body.
+By default, the error message in [`HttpError`](#httperror) is coming from the HTTP status text in the received response.
+If the received error response is in JSON, you may pass the `errorMessagePath` option to retrieve the error message from the responses' body.
 You may pass it as a `defaultOptions` or as `options` at each request.

 ```js
 import HttpClient from '@/risan/http-client';